 Although it is not something we like to think about, we are all going to die at some point.
-Statistics show 70% of UK residents die without making a Will even though this should be one of the most important legal priorities.
+Statistics show more than 60% of UK residents die without making a Will even though this should be one of the most important legal priorities.
 No one can foretell the future and so there is no time like the present.

 Wills are not just for the wealthy or elderly but an important way to ensure that, whatever your circumstances, you have the peace of mind knowing your affairs are in order if you die.

 Wills are not just about money, although if you add up the total of all your assets (including your house) this may be more than you think.
 If you have children or step-children under 18, a Will can appoint a Testamentary Guardian to look after them, whereas if you die without a Will, where your children live is out of your control.

 Other reasons to make a Will include:-